knaaptime/seg_networks/paper/results_graphs.md

 relationship and purple hues to indicate a negative relationship, with the intensity denoting the level of correlation.
-Here, it is clear that some network metrics are capturing the same concept, for example the gamma index is perfectly collinear with the average node degree (k_avg) streets per node, and meshedness (given the symmetric nature of the pedestrian network, the average degree is twice the mean streets per node, since each street flows both directions).
+Here, it is clear that some network metrics are capturing the same concept, for example the gamma index is perfectly collinear with the average node degree (k_avg), streets per node, and meshedness (given the symmetric nature of the pedestrian network, the average degree is twice the mean streets per node, since each street flows both directions).
 The meshedness index is also highly correlated with the proportion of four-way intersections, suggesting this component is capturing the